djalbat/Easy-DragAndDrop/README.md

 ## CSS

 There is a fair amount of CSS.
 Some of it is functional, in the sense that it the elements will not work properly without it.
-It is best therefore to include the CSS, and the few attendant images that come with it, in your own project, to get yourself started.
+It is best therefore to include the CSS and the few attendant images that come with it in your own project, to get yourself started.
 The positioning of the background images is left deliberately awry, you will need to adjust this aspect at least.

 ## Contact